 Send ics file in the notifications

-This option gives you the opportunity to send ics file in the notifications that are sent to the customer so they can download it and use it to add appointment or event in their calendar.
-This option is very important if you plan to use our integration with WooCommerce and you want your customers to have option to add appointment/event to their calendar since if integration with WooCommerce is used customers will be redirected to the WooCommerce cart and they will not have Add to Calendar option on the end of the booking process.
+This option gives you the opportunity to send ics file in the notifications that are sent to the customer so they can download it and use it to add an appointment or an event to their calendar.
+This option is very important if you plan to use our integration with WooCommerce and you want your customers to have the option to add appointment/event to their calendar since if integration with WooCommerce is used customers will be redirected to the WooCommerce cart and they will not have Add to Calendar option on the end of the booking process.

 Default items per page